Red Power movement: American Indian Movement

 At the forefront of the Red Power Movement was American Indian Movement (AIM), which was founded in 1968 in Minneapolis, Minnesota.
-Its members belonged to and represented mainly urban Indian communities, and its leaders were young and militant.
-Like the Black Panthers and Brown Berets, AIM was initially organized to work for Indian civil rights in cities.
-Its members monitored law enforcement practices, and worked to highlight and prevent police harassment and brutality.
+Originally a movement that focused on responding to cases of racial profiling and police brutality which was the initial cause of their rise of recognition.
+Its members belonged to and mainly represented urban Indian communities, and its leaders were young and militant.
+Like the Black Panthers and the Brown Berets, AIM was initially organized for the purpose of advocating Indian civil rights in cities.
+Its members monitored the practices of law enforcement agencies, and they also attempted to document and prevent acts of police harassment and brutality.
 AIM soon played a major role in building a network of urban Indian centers, churches, and philanthropic organizations.
-It helped establish the "powwow circuit," which publicized news of protest activities across the country.
+It helped establish the "powwow circuit," which publicized news about protest activities across the country.
+It is also working towards coordinating employment programs for people all around the United States.
 Skillful in attracting attention from the news media, AIM inspired local chapters and writing about American Indian political issues.
+By late 1972 and early 1973 –the height of its activism– the American Indian Movement had significantly changed and moved away from civil rights and urban issues towards treaty rights and reservation politics.
+During the 71-day occupation of the tiny hamlet of Wounded Knee, South Dakota, AIM declared the Independent Oglala Nation (ION) and set up a warrior society.

 National Indian Youth Council

 The National Indian Youth Council (NIYC) was founded in 1961 by young American Indians who were college students or recent college graduates.
+The goal of these individuals was to protect the rights of Indian treaty, hunting, and fishing.
+After it was founded, their actions changed to fight for Native American rights, their idea was to go a different direction which was direct action.
+Direct action meant fish-ins and protest marches also inspiring the American Indian Movement (AIM) to also take this direct action in their movement.
 They were one of the first militant Indian rights organizations following the conservative ways of the NCAI.
 NIYC were strong opponents of the Bureau of Indian Affairs and were involved in many of the events in the Red Power Movement.
 Like AIM, the council believed in and fought for the recognition of tribes federally and reinstating tribal governance.